ericksonreyes/pagination/README.md

 ### Github Runner

 Just in case I forget that I am using a Github self-hosted runner.
-I should look for a `Github Runner` folder and run `sh run.sh`.
+I should look for a `actions-runner` folder in the root directory and run `sh run.sh`.
 Or just do it all read the [Documentation](https://github.com/ericksonreyes/docker-images/settings/actions/runners/new) and do it all over again.